Atlantic crossing rowing crew airlifted to safety

 "The issues was that because of the amount of water on and around the boat I couldn't keep the crew on the boat for another 24 hours [until it was repaired].

 "It was fairly extreme.
 We were airlifted off in 35 mph winds and 25ft waves.
 If we had been 10 miles further out the helicopter wouldn't have been able to airlift us off.

-"The rescue actually went like clockwork, all the training came back."'On way back'
+"The rescue actually went like clockwork, all the training came back."

 Mr Marsh, Bastien Leclair, 30 and Tom Hyland, 24 - who all live in Worthing, Marc Alderman, 28, from Folkestone, Kent, and Terry Munson, 27, from Essex, were initially all flown back to the UK

 Having decided to continue with the challenge, they boarded a flight back to the Canary Islands on Friday and hope to recover their boat, which was fitted with a parachute anchor and GPS tracker, in a few days.